smontoya86/christian-cleanup/README.md

 1. Clone the repository.
 2. Ensure Docker and Docker Compose are installed.
 3. Create a `.env` file based on `.env.example` (to be created in a later task) and populate the necessary API keys and configurations.
+4.  **Install and Run Redis (for macOS with Homebrew):**
+    - Install Redis: `brew install redis`
+    - Start Redis service: `brew services start redis`
+    - To check status: `brew services list`
-4. Build and run the application using Docker Compose: `docker-compose up --build` (Docker setup will be part of a later task).
+5. Build and run the application using Docker Compose: `docker-compose up --build` (Docker setup will be part of a later task).
-5. Access the application at `http://localhost:5000` (or as configured).
+6. Access the application at `http://localhost:5000` (or as configured).